 If the amount of energy you've used has changed dramatically, is it because you've introduced some new equipment, changed your working hours or patterns or added a more energy-intensive working practice?
 In some cases, it is possible for meters to be faulty but this is very rare.

-If you need to discuss a bill that you think is incorrect, email email@example.com or call 03457 25 25 26 (option 1) with your account details to hand.
+If you need to discuss a bill that you think is incorrect, you can submit our online form or call 03457 25 25 26 (option 1) with your account details to hand.

 Estimated bills are indicated by an 'E' as the reading source.
 If you want to provide an accurate reading, simply log in to your online account and supply an up-to-date meter reading.
 You can also submit one through the Meter Reading page on our website, by calling 0345 725 2526 or by post to SSE Business Energy, No. 1 Forbury Place, 43 Forbury Road, Reading RG1 3JH.